 - Pre-heat oven to 340°, (170° celsius) grease & flour a 9 inch (22cm) loaf pan or line with parchment paper.

 - Paper towel dry the sun-dried tomatoes before chopping if they are under oil.

 - In a small bowl mix together chopped olives and chopped tomatoes, set aside.

 - In a medium bowl whisk together flour, baking soda, baking powder, oregano, basil, salt and Parmesan cheese.

-- Beat the flour mixture into the egg mixture a little at a time to prevent lumps.
-Add olive/tomato mixture and gently combine with a wooden spoon.
+- Beat (with the flat beater or wooden spoon) the flour mixture into the egg mixture a little at a time to prevent lumps, mix just until combined.
+Fold in the olive/tomato mixture and gently combine.

 - Spoon into prepared loaf pan and bake for approximately 40 minutes or until toothpick comes out clean.
 Let cool, slice and enjoy!